-Yes, the cops might be able to find the person responsible and you get compensation from him or her; additionally, you can file an insurance claim to cover a portion of the damages.
+Yes, the police may be able to find the person responsible to get compensation from them; additionally, you can file an insurance claim to cover a portion of the damages.

 If you are a victim in a hit-and-run bicycle accident, you should file a report with the police immediately.
-Illinois requires that all accidents involving bodily harm, death, or property damage greater than $1,500 have crash reports filed. http://www.dmv.org/il-illinois/accident-guide/, 625 ILCS 5/11-401.
+Illinois requires all accidents involving bodily harm, death, or property damage greater than $1,500 have crash reports filed.
+625 ILCS 5/11-401.
 If possible, get the other driver's license plate number so the police can track that person down.
 Police have many tools at their disposal and often times the driver is eventually apprehended.
 Additionally, as soon as you are out of harm's way and have received medical attention, you should contact a qualified personal injury firm.
-They can quickly move into action to preserve your right to pursue recovery in court.
-There are a lot of things that you need to do if you want to collect compensation from the wrongful party and a capable firm can make sure that those things get done and at no cost to you if you’re not satisfied.
+They can preserve your right to pursue recovery in court.
+There is a lot you need to do if you want to collect compensation from the wrongful party and a capable firm can make sure everything is done at no cost to you until you’re satisfied.

-In addition to getting the license plate numbers, it is also important to get witness' names and numbers, as they may be useful in helping to identify the driver.
-In the event that the other driver cannot be identified, or is uninsured, you may still be able to receive compensation from your own insurance company if you, or in some cases a family or household member, have an uninsured motorist policy.
-Hit-and-run drivers are typically considered uninsured for insurance purposes.
-In terms of other miscellaneous things that you should try and get after a bicycle accident, here's a simple list of stuff that you should organize:
+In addition to getting license plate numbers, it is important to get witness' names and numbers, as they may be useful in identifying the driver.
+In the event the other driver cannot be identified, or is uninsured, you may be able to receive compensation from your insurance company if you, or in some cases a family or household member, have an uninsured motorist policy.
+Hit-and-run drivers are typically considered uninsured.
+Items you should gather after a bicycle accident include:

 - Your income verification.

 - Receipts of expenses from the accident including medical, property damage